LNSOTOM/fvc_composition/README.md

 ## Cite and use fvcCOVER
 This code can be cited and downloaded from: [![DOI](https://zenodo.org/badge/DOI/110.5281/zenodo.15036626.svg)](https://doi.org/10.5281/zenodo.15036626)

+Mapping fractional vegetation cover in UAS RGB and multispectral imagery in semi-arid Australian ecosystems using CNN-based semantic segmentation

 ### Check code: Paper2/Chap3
 [LiDAR 3D Voxel Automation to identify trees, shrubs, and grasses using deep learning-based computer vision applications ](https://github.com/LNSOTOM/ecosystem_structure)